Ankitt1025/MITRON-BANK-CREDIT-CARD-ANALYSIS/README.md

 Most spending age group is 35-45.

-Moat spending gender is Male followed by Female
+Most spending gender is Male followed by Female

 Salaried IT Employees (male) is spending more